Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: The framework of discrete state transition algorithm

 \section{The framework of discrete state transition algorithm}

 If a solution to a specific optimization problem is described as a state, then the transformation to update the solution becomes a state transition.
-Without loss of generality, the unified form of discrete state transition algorithm can be described as
+Without loss of generality, the unified form of generation of solution in discrete state transition algorithm can be described as